-AC GRAYLING is Professor of Philosophy at Birkbeck College, University of London, and a Supernumerary Fellow of St Anne's College, Oxford.
+AC GRAYLING is Master of the New College of the Humanities, London, and Professor of Philosophy at Birkbeck College, University of London, and a Supernumerary Fellow of St Anne's College, Oxford.
 He has written and edited many books on philosophy and other subjects; among his most recent are a biography of William Hazlitt and a collection of essays.

 For several years he wrote the "Last Word" column for the Guardiannewspaper and is a regular reviewer for the Literary Review and the Financial Times.
 He also often writes for the Observer, Economist, Times Literary Supplement, Independent on Sunday and New Statesman, and is a frequent broadcaster on BBC Radios 4, 3 and the World Service.
 He is the Editor ofOnline Review London, Contributing Editor of Prospect magazine.
 In addition he sits on the editorial boards of several academic journals, and for nearly ten years was the Honorary Secretary of the principal British Philosophical Association, the Aristotelian Society.